stormchasertech/obwx/README.md

 3) Add/rework daily/weekly records table/section

 ### Prerequisites
-weewx weather software
+* weewx weather software
-mqtt extension
+* mqtt extension
-web server
+* web server
-mqtt broker
+* mqtt broker
-Aeries Weather account for forecast, alerts, and other observations!
+* Aeries Weather account for forecast, alerts, and other observations

+#### Acknowledgments
+This is my first coding project and it has been an extremely fun and challenging journey.
+From learning linux, javascript, and a touch of python ... this project continues to enhanced my skill set which I can apply to my other personal and professional projects.
+I need to mention the Belchertown skin as I have used that extension as a learning platform and it provided lots of insperation for this project.
+Thanks!!

 More to come!!